isaac-allef/isaac-allef/README.md

 ### ⚡ Hi there, I'm Isaac Allef && I'm a Software Developer
 My learning is based on creating projects to solve little problems and then join my knowledges to solve biggest problems.

 I strive to improve the readability and quality of my codes every day because I know that it will make me a coder better.
 But I also strive to improve my soft skills because it will make me a solver problems better.

 ### :mortar_board: Learning about
-- Refactoring
+- Refactoring.
-- Clean code
+- Clean code.
-- Domain driven design
+- Domain driven design.
-- Test driven development
+- Test driven development.

 I'm also reviewing data structure and algorithms.

+## :telescope: My latest goals
+- Do at least one commit per day.
+- Help the community.
+- Gain more experience.
+- Work.
+- Keep learning.

 ### Do you want to reach me?
 - 📫 Send me a email: isaac_allef@hotmail.com